AVBIT/retracker_local/readme.md

 ##
 #### Release notes
+- **21.06.2017** - Code refactoring.

+It may be important - the names of some files are changed: rename cron_job.php to cron.php; rename config.inc.php to config.prod.php; rename config.local.php to config.dev.php;

+Updated version of TWIG (^1.30 to ^2.4).

+The directory 'vendor' is excluded from the code (use the 'composer update' command to create it)

+The 'composer make' command (script app/bin/make.php) has been added, use it to copy the "twbs/bootstrap" files from the VENDOR to the public WEB/ASSETS directory and to clear the cache.

 - **27.10.2016** - test new sql-schema, announce and scrape actions.
 - **26.10.2016** - bug fix (MySQL [Err] 1366 - Incorrect string value: '\xEF\xBF\xBD\xEF\xBF\xBD...' for column 'info_hash' at row 1).
 - **18.10.2016** - change application structure (renamed some directories and files, usage autoload classes, etc)